 Looking to wear it casual?
 Then partner with denim or chinos and your favourite trainers.
 For smarter looks, then tailored trousers and a formal shirt are the way forward.
 Just remember to make the jacket the focus, so use a clean minimalist foundation for the top and bottoms.

-Like with most military garments, the field jacket has functionality at its core.
+Like most military garments, the field jacket has functionality at its core.
 First and foremost, men relied on it to be able to keep them dry from downpours in the Vietnam jungle.
 But, its considered design gave them pockets for carrying supplies as well as being lightweight enough to be stored in backpacks if required.

 Adept at being worn with autumnal layering pieces it will also look great worn simply with chinos and a Breton tee.
 From the urban landscape to rolling hills, the field jacket will be a faithful companion for any stylish gent.